alphamol-basel/GPCR-GPT/README.md

 # GPCR-GPT

-Our code is only open source for academic users.
+Our code is under Attribution-NonCommercial-ShareAlike 4.0 International license.

 ## introduction